Ryuko Hira: Devotion to Sathya Sai Baba

 The Tohoku earthquake and tsunami occurred in the Oshika Peninsula on 11 March 2011, with over 22,000 casualties.
-Following Sri Sathya Sai Baba's message of 'service to humanity' and 'unity', the Sathya Sai Organization Japan was one of the first service organizations to respond to the disaster.
+The Sathya Sai Organization Japan was one of the first service organizations to respond to the disaster.
 On 12 March 2011, the next morning, the team prepared 3,600 two-litre water bottles and 300 fresh onigiris and advanced to the disaster sites.
 Hira's Hotel Pearl City Sendai and Hotel Pearl City Kesennuma were used as a deceased victims identification centre, as well as the base of operations for NHK and local police forces.
 With the assistance of the Japanese Coast Guard, the relief items were delivered to the victims via boats and helicopters.
 Sairam News reported that under the leadership of Ryuko Hira, contributions from members from all over the country, and the Embassy of India in Japan, various relief supplies including towels, socks, heating packs, emergency blue sheets, undergarments, portable gas stoves, diapers, sanitary products, clothes, rice, frozen foods, juices, and other emergency food items continued to be delivered to the victims for 6 months.

 The Sathya Sai Organization's emergency service truck carrying support relief items arriving at the disaster site.

-Ryuko Hira alongside the service members outside Hotel Pearl City Sendai instructing the team.
+Ryuko Hira alongside the service members outside Hotel Pearl City Sendai, instructing the team.

 Sathya Sai Youth carrying the relief item boxes to be loaded onto the coast guard patrol boats.

 In similar service activities, during the Great Hanshin Earthquake that occurred on 17 January 1995 in Hyogo Prefecture, Sathya Sai Organization Japan responded to the disaster immediately.
 Sairam News reported that water, emergency food items, blankets, and other relief items were delivered to the victims.
 There were members themselves who were victims but still volunteered in the spirit of Sai Service.